opengisch/QField-docs/documentation/get-started/settings.en.md

 ### Show digitizing information

-When switched on, coordinate information, such as latitude and longitude, is overlayed onto the map while digitizing new features or usting measure tool.
+When switched on, coordinate information, such as latitude and longitude, is overlaid onto the map while digitizing new features or using measure tool.

 ### Fast editing mode